lab-design/lab-design.github.io/_posts/2017-11-08-hridesh-rajan-distinguished.md

 ---
-title: "ACM Recognizes Dr. Hridesh Rajan as 2017 Distinguished Member for his Scientific Contributions to Computing"
+title: "ACM Recognizes Dr. Hridesh Rajan as a Distinguished Member"
 ---

 The Association for Computing Machinery (ACM) has recognized Dr. Hridesh